KahaMason/Chat-App/README.md

 ➢ Socket.io/Client – Used to establish socket connection to server

 #### Components:
-Menu – Used to present all the app routes and navigational links Login – Used to present a login form for users to login to the chat system Chat – Chat Application that communicates with users on the same socket
+➢ Menu – Used to present all the app routes and navigational links ➢ Login – Used to present a login form for users to login to the chat system ➢ Chat – Chat Application that communicates with users on the same socket

 #### Routes:
-Login – Used to navigate to the login form
+➢ Login – Used to navigate to the login form
-Chat – Used to navigate to the chat rooms.
+➢ Chat – Used to navigate to the chat rooms.
 Restricted Access: Users must be logged in

 #### Modules:
-Forms Module – Modules necessary for the handling of forms.
+➢ Forms Module – Modules necessary for the handling of forms.
 E.g. login.
-HttpModule – Module necessary for http server.
+➢ HttpModule – Module necessary for http server.
+➢ HTTPClientModule - Used for POST form requests to server.

 #### Services:
-Socket Service – Used to establish socket client service to handle communication between server and clients.
-This includes send / receiving messages, channel list updates and channel creations. addChannel – Handles socket updates that adds a new channel and updates it in the channel navigation of all users subscribed to getChannels() observable. joinChannel – Handles request by users to join a new socket room to access new chat channel. getChannels – An observable is created and returned that catches all updates received by the socket relating to the updating of Channels Navigation. sendMessage – Transmits received messages to all other users connected to the socket. getMessages – An observable is created that monitors all incoming messages from the socket and creates updates to the chatlogs.
+➢ Socket Service – Used to establish socket client service to handle socket and message communication between server and clients.
+➢ Auth Service - Used to POST data to Server Routes for User Login Authentication.

 #### Structure:
+Admin
+    Admin.html - HTML Interface for users that have the Super / Group admin privileges to administer the chat group / channels and users.
+    Admin.ts - Holds functions that send HTTP POSTs to server that can create new user / channels / groups and also administer roles, channels and groups.
+Chat
+    Chat.html - HTML Interface for client to send and recieve messages over socket.
+    Chat.ts - Holds functions that subscribe to the Socket service hosted on the server to send and recieve messages to / from other users.
+Login
+    Login.html - HTML Interface for client to input User Authentication Data to send to the server.
+    Login.ts - Holds functions that gathers Authentication Input and HTTP POSTs data to server through Auth service for authentication.
+Menu
+    Menu.html - Navigational Listing that lists the app routes for users.
+    Menu.ts - Used to execute User Checks and Logout Feature.

+App.modules - Hosts all imported modules nessasary for app functionality.
+    FormsModule - Handles NG Form structure and data.
+    HTTPModule - Used for Client Side HTTP interaction with server.
+    HTTPClientModule - Used to HTTP POST data from client to server.
+    SocketService - Used to host Socket Service on client side.

 ##### Menu
 Router Links: Login & Chat – Menu component serves as a navigational bar for users to navigate between the different routes available in the app.

-##### Login Component
+##### Login
 Username & Password – Form input for username and password.
-No validation yet, simple store in session variables ‘username’
+No validation yet, simple store in session variables ‘username’ userLogin() – HTTP Server Form POST function to send user authentication request via Auth Service.

-userLogin($event) – Upon submission of the form, store username value in session storage as variable “username”.
-After storing variable, navigate app to route ‘Chat’.

-Session Storage: Username – Stored username as result of logging into the system.
-Used to identify users amongst chat logs.
-No user authentication implemented yet.
+Session Storage: Username / Role - Stores user information returned by Authentication Process (Auth Service) into session variables for client.

 ##### Chat